Terfeziaceae

-The Terfeziaceae, or desert truffles, is a family of truffles (Tirfas, كمأ, دۆمبەڵان, כמהת הנגב).
+The Terfeziaceae, or desert truffles, is a family of truffles (Tirfas, كمأ, Domalan, دۆمبەڵان, כמהת הנגב).
 The group consists of three genera: Terfezia, Tirmania, and Mattirolomyces.
 They are a few centimetres across and weigh from 30 to 300 grams (1–10 oz).

 The family is endemic to arid and semi-arid areas of the Mediterranean Region, North Africa, and the Middle East, where its members live in ectomycorrhizal association with Helianthemum species and other ectomycorrhizal plants (including Cistus, oaks, and pines).
 Desert truffles are often used as a culinary ingredient.

 Description

 Fruit-bodies (ascomata) are large, more or less spherical to turbinate (top-shaped), thick-walled, and solid.
 The asci are formed in marbled veins interspersed with sterile tissue.
 The asci are cylindrical to spherical, indehiscent (not splitting open at maturity), and sometimes stain blue in iodine.
 Ascospores are hyaline to pale brown, spherical, and uninucleate.

 Genera

 According to BioLib, Terfeziaceae contains the following genera: